PiyushMattoo/aurora-accelerator-for-terraform/README.md

+### Note:
-Note: We are in alpha state and updates may introduce breaking changes.
-It is not recommended for production use at this time.
+We are in alpha state currently and updates may introduce breaking changes.
+Solution is not recommended for production use at this time.

 ## Aurora Accelerator for Terraform

 Q: What is Aurora Accelerator for Terraform?

-A: 'Aurora Accelerator for Terraform' is an open source GitHub solution that simplifies and automates initial setup and provisioning (day 1) and on-going maintainance (day 2) operations for [Amazon Aurora](https://aws.amazon.com/rds/aurora/) database on AWS Cloud.
+A: 'Aurora Accelerator for Terraform' is an open source GitHub solution that simplifies and automates initial setup and provisioning (day 1) and on-going maintainance (day 2 operations) for [Amazon Aurora](https://aws.amazon.com/rds/aurora/) database on AWS Cloud.
 It's designed to minimize the heavy lifting required for AWS customers to migrate from commercial databases such as SQL Server to Amazon Aurora and operating these databases in production.

 Q: Who is the intended audience for Aurora Accelerator for Terraform?